-Many organizations begin their digital learning journey using tools already available to them, such as SharePoint.
-It offers convenience, familiar interfaces, and strong document management.
-However, when used as a Learning Management System (LMS), SharePoint introduces several limitations.
-As training requirements grow and learning paths become more complex, organizations often find themselves needing a platform built specifically for learning.
+Many organizations begin their digital learning journey using tools already available within the Microsoft ecosystem, most notably SharePoint.
+It offers convenience, familiar interfaces, and strong document management features.
+However, Microsoft does not provide a clear, dedicated LMS option, which often leads teams to piece together solutions with SharePoint, Power Automate, and Teams.
+While these tools can deliver basic training workflows, they introduce limitations when learning programs scale or require structured paths.
+As training requirements grow and content libraries expand, organizations often find themselves needing a platform designed specifically for learning.
 That is where Moodle steps in.

 I am Director of Rahab Ministry (a program of Youth Unlimited).
 We are impressed with Mindfield’s IT specialists in helping us redesign a website (Rahab.yugta.ca) and their ongoing support.
 They were responsive and helped us think ahead instead of waiting for us to tell them what needed to be done.
 We will continue to look forward to their support.